-1 After having started Allplan 2016, you can create a new project straight from the welcome screen.
+1 After having started Allplan 2017, you can create a new project straight from the welcome screen.
 Click the corresponding tool and continue with step 4.

-- 2 If you have switched off the welcome screen, open the File menu and click New Project, Open Project.... - 3 In the Open Project dialog box, click A New Project, Open Project....
+- 2 If you have switched off the welcome screen, open the File menu and click New Project, Open Project.... - 3 The New Project, Open Project dialog box opens.
+Click A New Project.